DeniseMak/nlpstats-proto/testing/readme.md

 * Tooltips wider than tall.
 * Make first column of tables wider in css
+* result div should be totally hidden before run is pressed
 * Take good screenshots in SVG.
 * Upload and download config file, config file in user dir
 * Copy editing